osoc21/ldes2service/README.md

 ### Generic settings

-The connectors will try to implement generic settings to allow a more customizable replication (ex. keep X versions, store X field as geospatial...):
+The connectors will try to implement generic settings to allow a more customizable replication:

 ```js
 CONFIG: